-The practicum is designed to enhance student's practical application of knowledge and skills learned in Floral Design.
-Gives the student the opportunity to develop advanced skills and ability to demonstrate the techniques related to floral design.
+The practicum is designed to enhance student's practical application of knowledge and skills learned in Agriculture, Food, and Natural Resources cluster.
+Gives the student the opportunity to develop advanced skills and ability to demonstrate the techniques related to Agriculture, Food, and Natural Resources cluster.